 \ABSTRACT{ Accurate forecasts of segment-level sailing durations are fundamental to enhancing maritime schedule reliability and optimizing long-term port operations.
 However, conventional estimated time of arrival (ETA) models are primarily designed for the immediate next port of call and rely heavily on real-time automatic identification system (AIS) data, which is inherently unavailable for future voyage segments.
 To address this gap, the study reformulates future-port ETA prediction as a segment-level time-series forecasting problem.
 We develop a transformer-based architecture that integrates historical sailing durations, destination port congestion proxies, and static vessel descriptors.
 The proposed framework employs a causally masked attention mechanism to capture long-range temporal dependencies and a multi-task learning head to jointly predict segment sailing durations and port congestion states, leveraging shared latent signals to mitigate high uncertainty.
 Evaluation on a real-world global dataset from 2021 demonstrates the proposed model consistently outperforms a comprehensive suite of competitive baselines.
-The result shows a relative reduction of 4.85\% in mean absolute error (MAE) and 4.95\% in mean absolute percentage error (MAPE) compared with sequence baseline models.
-The relative reductions with gradient boosting machines are 9.39\% in MAE and 52.97\% in MAPE.
-Case studies for the major destination port further illustrate the model's superior accuracy. }
+The result shows a relative reduction of 4.70\% in mean absolute error (MAE), 4.95\% in mean absolute percentage error (MAPE) and 2.59\% in root mean squared error (RMSE) compared with sequential deep learning models.
+The relative reductions compared with gradient boosting machines are 7.03\% in MAE, 39.49\% in MAPE and 4.37\% in RMSE.
+The case study conducted on one major destination port further illustrates the model's superior accuracy. }

 \KEYWORDS{Maritime logistics, Sailing duration prediction, Future voyage segments, Multi-task learning, Transformer-based model, Segment-level forecasting}